Emily Bass

-Emily Bass (born 1 October 1998) is an Australian rugby league footballer who plays as a er for the Brisbane Broncos in the NRL Women's Premiership.
+Emily Bass (born 1 October 1998) is an Australian rugby league footballer who plays as a er for the Wests Tigers Women in the NRL Women's Premiership.

 Background

 Born in Toowoomba, Queensland, Bass attended Scots PGC College in Warwick, Queensland, where she was a state champion hurdler.

 Playing career

+Queensland Reds (Super W)

 In 2021, Bass played for the Queensland Reds in the Super W and represented the Oceania Barbarians at the 2021 Oceania Sevens Championship.

+Brisbane Broncos

 In 2022, Bass switched to rugby league, joining the Brisbane Broncos for the rescheduled 2021 season.

 In Round 1 of the 2021 NRL Women's season, Bass made her debut for the Broncos, scoring two tries in a win over the Sydney Roosters.